 Hot water supply temperature is reset downwards under low load conditions to minimize piping heat losses, improve controllability, and maximize condensing operation.

 SPmin must be higher for non-condensing boiler plants to avoid condensing operation.
-155°F should be sufficient for most plants, though SPmin will vary as a function of coil selections and the nature of loads served.
+[UNITS [68°C] [155°F]] should be sufficient for most plants, though SPmin will vary as a function of coil selections and the nature of loads served.
 Engineers may therefore need to adjust this limit on a project specific basis.

-Note that for hybrid boiler plants SPmin is reset from 90°F to 155°F based on whether non-condensing boilers are in operation or not in subsequent logic.
+Note that for hybrid boiler plants SPmin is reset from [UNITS [32°C] [90°F]] to [UNITS [68°C] [155°F]] based on whether non-condensing boilers are in operation or not in subsequent logic.

 Retain the following two sections for hybrid boiler plants.
 Delete otherwise.